coderefinery/presentations/2024-aarhus.md

 ---

-- containerization
+## Which competences might be needed in the future?

-- sharing work with your future self
+### Sharing work with your future self (and others)
-- training
-- decommisioning/sunsetting

----

-- Teaching isn't a lecture anymore.
-It's more .emph[like a live TV production], which *can* be as interactive as people in a room.
+- Papers, data, code, models, dependencies, computational steps.
+- Dependency management and .emph[containerization] (operating system inside a file).
+- Navigating the licensing landscape.

+### Learning and training others

+- We all need .emph[training in how to train] and how to mentor.
 - .emph[Co-teaching] is a great way to onboard, get better quality, and reduce stress.
 - .emph[FAIR practices] also for training material.
 - For technical topics, the lone lecturer with their own private PowerPoint/PDF slide deck might be a thing of the past.

-- Collaboration requires .emph[communication and coordination].
-We need to normalize communication as part of work.
-- We all need .emph[training in how to train] and how to mentor.
-- .emph[AI] will bring new users to the door of HPC.
-We need to be ready to welcome and support them.
-- Give staff the .emph[freedom to experiment] with the tools they are expected to teach.
-- .emph[Exchange programs] for staff to learn from other institutions.
+### Being able to decommission services

+- Papers are "forever" but services are not.
+The main skill in decommissioning is possibly communication.

 ---
 class: middle, inverse